DaneVinson/scarredworld/TS4/Contracts/05 - Go Green.md

 ## Timeline (4/3/736 - 4/14/736)
 * 4/3 - Strom's plan and first day sailing
   * Through an elaborate roose (that Contractors were made part of) Captain Strom set up the ship The Barsul as a sacrificial shield against the dangers of the southern run
-  * Fair winds, 100 miles
+  * Traveled 100 miles with favorable winds
-* 4/4 - Sailing: fair winds, 100 miles
+* 4/4 - No encounters, traveled 100 miles with favorable winds
-* 4/5 - Sailing: fair winds, 100 miles
+* 4/5 - No encounters, traveled 100 miles with favorable winds
-* 4/6 - Sailing and attack by Githyanki
+* 4/6 - Attack by Githyanki raiders
   * Githyanki sloops attacked the Whipeline and Barsul mid-day.
 A sloop closed on the Whipline as Capaintain Strom prepared to deploy the Air Elemental.
 Four Githyanki warriors used __Misty Step__ to board the Whipeline intending to cripple it.
 The Contractors killed them but grievous wounds were taken in turn.
 The Basul was attacked by 2 sloops.
 They did not fair as well.
 As the Whipline's Elemental powered up the Contractors watched a huge Githyanki sailing ship overtake the Barsul.
 No one has any question of its fate.
-  * Light winds but Whipeline's Air Elemental was deployed, 150 miles sailed
+  * Traveled 150 miles mostly using Whipeline's Air Elemental
-* 4/7 - Sailing and arrival at Whipline's drop-point
+* 4/7 - Arrival at Whipline's drop-point
   * By late afternoon there is heavy rain, winds and lightning (a bolt hits the ship)
-  * Late in the evening Whipline arrives at a sheltered bay inside Spire's protection
+  * Late in the evening Whipline arrives at a sheltered bay inside Spire's protection approximately 20 miles from Spire
-  * ~20 miles inland is Spire
-  * Captain Strom will wait in the bay for one week
+  * Captain Strom told the Contractors he would wait in the bay for up to one week
-  * Contractors rest for the night
+  * Contractors rested for the night
-* 4/8 - Morning travel, Wyvern in the afternoon, Spire by late afternoon
+* 4/8 - Travel to Spire
+  * Mid-day on their travel to Spire the Contractors were attacked by a Wyvern.
+It made a single pass bitting Grym and striking him with its poison tail and was then killed by the concentrated attacks of the Contractors before it could fly away.
+  * The Contractors arrived at Spire late in the afternoon and were greeted at the hill Spire rests on by the Meister's Factor the Greened Gnome Svenstar.
+  * The Contractors turned over the merchandise and received 100 vials of __The Green__.
+  * The Contractors were fed more True Food than they'd ever seen.
+All Contractors but Grym partook of the food and most gained some magical enhancement in so doing.
+  * The Contractors were provided individual rooms in the Spire where they stayed for the night.
-* 4/9 - Leave Spire, Greened Bandit
+* 4/9 - Travel back to the Whipline
+  * The Contractors are treated to a good breakfast of excellent True Food (no magical effects this time) before departing Spire.
-* 4/10 - Fair winds, 100 miles sailed
+* 4/10 - No encounters, traveled 100 miles with favorable winds
-* 4/11 - Fair winds, 100 miles sailed
+* 4/11 - No encounters, traveled 100 miles with favorable winds
-* 4/12 - Fair winds, 100 miles sailed
+* 4/12 - No encounters, traveled 100 miles with favorable winds
-* 4/13- Little wind, slow movement, Sahaugin attack at night
+* 4/13 - Sahuagin attack
+  * The day presented sparse winds and slow movement
+  * A large group of Sahuagin attack the Whipline at night.
+Several sailors are killed.
+The Contractors dispatch the Sahuagin Champion and most of the attacking group without further causalities.
 * 4/14 - The Whipline arrives in Nexus mid-day.
-The Contractors deliver the case of 100 viles of [__The Green__](../../markdown/green.md) to Maqamir headquarters where Master Assessor Terramis Squeebus takes possession.
+The Contractors deliver the case of 100 viles of __The Green__ to Maqamir headquarters where Master Assessor Terramis Squeebus takes possession.
 Contractors are debriefed and then released of duties for the next week.

 ## Contract Results
 * Success: Delivered merchandise to the Mad Alchemist in Spire and returned with 100 vials of __The Green__ in payment